Statistics for environmental policy

 Part I (24 HOURS):

 The role of statistics in the analysis of environmental phenomena.
 Types and sources of environmental data.
 The main national environmental regulations and the European guidelines.
 Descriptive and inferential statistics.
 The moments of the distribution.
+The ordinary least square estimation.
+The properties of the ordinary least squares estimators.
 The simple linear regression model.
 Inference in the simple linear regression model.

 Part II (24 HOURS):

-Spatial systems and their classification.
 Multiple linear regression.
+The assumptions of the multiple linear regression model.
 Inference in the multiple linear regression model.
+Regression with binary variables.
 Construction of the optimal model.
 Models comparison.
-Regression logit and probit for binary, ordinal and multinational data.
+Logit and probit regressions for binary, ordinal and multinational data.